nepster-web/php-simple-queue/README.md

 ------------

 **PHP Simple Queue** - a library for running tasks asynchronously via queues.
-It supports queues based on **DB**.
 It is production ready, battle-tested a simple messaging solution for PHP.

-This is a main development repository.
+It supports queues based on **DB**.

 Requirements
 ------------

-You'll need at least PHP 7.4.
-(It works best with PHP 8).
+You'll need at least PHP 7.4 (it works best with PHP 8).

 Installation